BrilliantPlugins/brilliant-geocoder-gravityforms/readme.txt

 and the [Google Maps API](https://developers.google.com/maps/) once you've entered API keys for those services.

+The geocoder field can be displayed as a map, as latitude and longitude fields, as the raw GeoJSON data, or hidden.

+This plugin supports WP-GeoMeta, so if you create posts or users with geocoded data, their location will be stored as spatial metadata.

 **NOTICE**: _OSM Nominatim requests that you include your email address in API calls if you are making a large number of requests, so we send the WP admin email address by default.
 You can change what is sent on the Gravity Forms settings page, under *Geocoder*_.

-The geocoder field can be displayed as a map, as latitude and longitude fields, as the raw GeoJSON data, or hidden.

-This plugin supports WP-GeoMeta, so if you create posts or users with geocoded data, their location will be stored as spatial metadata.
+= What is Geocoding? =

+[Geocoding](https://en.wikipedia.org/wiki/Geocoding) is the process of turning text (an address) into coordinates (latitude and longitude).
+With coordinates you can display data on a map and do location based searching.

 = Support for Other Geocoders =